desbma/sysstat_mail_report/README.md

     #!/bin/sh
     sysstat_report.py daily 'Sysstat <email.from@example.com>' 'email.to@example.com' -v warning

-When the script is called every day, you will receive an email with 5 graphs for the previous day.
+When the script is called every day, you will receive an email with the graphs for the previous day.

 Run `sysstat_report.py -h` to get full command line reference.